How many hats do you wear on a given day? I’m willing to bet that you play a number of roles in your life and the lives of those around you.

 When I find myself wondering where to start, sometimes taking a look at the roles I play can give me a really good idea of what area I need or want to work on first.
 Seeing the various roles I need to play helps me identify which areas require the most out of me and it allows me to take stock, and hopefully make an informed decision about where to go from there.

-Take a few minutes to jot down the different hats you wear, and if possible see if you can fit them into broader category or life areas.
+Take a few minutes to jot down the different hats you wear, and if possible see if you can fit them into broader categories or life areas.
 For example, in my Family area I’m

 Now ask yourself: